JSchelldorfer/Intro2R/README.md

 ### References
 The training material is mainly based on the following literature:
-- 31th International Summer School of the Swiss Association of Actuaries (2018) (https://github.com/fpechon/SummerSchool)
+- "Insurance Analytics, A Primer", 31th International Summer School of the Swiss Association of Actuaries (2018) (https://github.com/fpechon/SummerSchool)
 - "A Tutorial Introduction to R" by Aaron A. King, Stu Field, Ben Bolker, Steve Ellner (http://kingaa.github.io/R_Tutorial/)
 - "Introduction to R" by Jonathan Cornelissen (https://github.com/datacamp/courses-intro-to-r)